Bill Tanner

-William Tanner is a fictional character in the James Bond film and novel series.
+William "Bill" Tanner is a fictional character in the James Bond film and novel series.
 Tanner is an employee of the Secret Intelligence Service (MI6) who acts as M's chief of staff.

 Novels

 In Ian Fleming's novels, Bill Tanner is MI6's chief of staff.
 He appears infrequently in the novels, but is a regular character in the later continuation series by John Gardner.

+Described as a brisk, dark-haired man, and a former officer in the "Sappers" (Royal Engineers) (at "nearly their maximum height of 5'6"), Tanner appears to be one of James Bond's only close friends in MI6; they lunch together occasionally, and he is generally sympathetic when Bond has been dressed down by M.

 In 1965, Kingsley Amis wrote The Book of Bond or Every Man His Own 007, a tongue-in-cheek manual for prospective secret agents, illustrated with examples from Fleming's novels.
 For this work, Amis used the pseudonym "Lt.
 Colonel William ('Bill') Tanner".